Dishant-P/S-Extension-patch-Official-research-module/README.md

-# S-Extension patch - Similarity-based extension patch for Object detection models.
+# S-Extension Patch: A simple and efficient way to extend an object detection model